 - Author’s Last Name, Author’s First Initial.
 Author’s Middle Initial.
 (Publication Year).
 Title of article or chapter.
 Title of Source (pages of chapter).
 Publisher Name.
 DOI URL.

 The above guidelines are just the start to fully understanding APA style and the other formatting guidelines that are utilized throughout scholarly publishing.
-Due to the challenges of formatting papers in APA and to assist scholars in easily implementing and following publisher guidelines, eContent Pro International offers affordable, high-quality Copy Editing & Proofreading services.
-Our team of professional, native-English-speaking editors have helped thousands of authors correct any faulty spelling, grammar, punctuation, flow, and much more in addition to formatting their documents to adhere to APA, Chicago, Harvard, MLA, AMA style, and others.
+Due to the challenges of formatting papers in APA and to assist scholars in easily implementing and following publisher guidelines, eContent Pro (eCPro) offers affordable, high-quality Copy Editing & Proofreading services.
+Our team of professional, native-English-speaking editors have helped thousands of authors correct any faulty spelling, grammar, punctuation, flow, and much more in addition to formatting their documents to adhere to AMA, Harvard, APA, MLA, Chicago style, and others.
 Avoid unnecessary surcharges and/or conditional acceptances from standard and Open Access publishers by submitting professionally copy-edited work with a certification from a professional.
-Whether you are faced with a quick turnaround time or in need of a proof of copy-editing certificate, utilizing our high-quality, affordable, and expeditious copy editing and proofreading services on your manuscript can increase the chance of being accepted in a publication of your choice in the shortest amount of time.